 - Copies of passport ID pages, U.S. visa stamp, electronic version of I-94 card

-For more information, please meet with a International Services advisor.
+For more information, please meet with an International Student and Scholar Services advisor.

 Monday – Friday